Pavanuppula/my-expenses-/README.md

   - **Add/Edit Expense:** Simple form for creating or editing expenses
   - **Delete Expense:** Delete an expense that was added by mistake or duplicated

-## Deliverables
-- A deployed app on platforms like AWS, Vercel, or Heroku
-- A GitHub repository with:
-  - A clear README explaining:
-    - The approach taken
-    - Brief documentation for:
-      - JWT implementation
-      - Expense management
-      - Spending insights endpoint

 ## Getting Started
 1. Clone the repository: